antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

 This module makes use the same input parameters previously described and will create for each selected barycenter a *QuakeArea* file containing the cells actually rupturing for that particular simulation.
 More details about the generation of these files and the folder system can be found in the [Wiki](https://github.com/antonioscalaunina/ANTI-FASc/wiki) documentation

-Finally with the following commands you run the slip distributions computation:
+Finally with the following commands you might run the slip distributions computation.
+For each rupture area from the previous step a number of slip distribution is computed as indicated in the file *input.json*

-     cd ../src/k223d/
+     cd ../src/k223d/       # Compiling the k223d.f90 module
      make clean
      make
-     mv k223d.x ../../bin
+     mv k223d.x ../../bin                 # moving the executable in the bin folder cd ../..
-     cd ../..
-     ./src/bash_scripts/run_homo.sh    # To compute slip distributions with uniform rigidity ./src/bash_scripts/run_var.sh     # To compute slip distributions with variable rigidity
+     ./src/bash_scripts/run_homo.sh    # To compute the slip distribution ensemble with uniform rigidity ./src/bash_scripts/run_var.sh     # To compute slip distributions ensemble with variable rigidity

  # 4 - Postprocessing

- The output will be organized as shown in the following tree:
+ The output will be finally organized as shown in the following tree:

      output/
     └── Tohoku_M90_E14237_N3832_slip    #Name of events + Magnitude + Location + _slip